JamesCalle/jamescalle.github.io/JustFixnyc.md

 Justfix.nyc had given us their ideas and the way we incorporated them were;

 <ul style="list-style-type:square">
 <li>Implemented audio recording by adding a new card.
-Every task on the service was sent to the user's "To-Do" tab, in the form of cards, which made it pretty clear that this is where it belongs.
+Every task on the service is sent to the user's "To-Do" tab, in the form of cards, which made it pretty clear that this is where it belongs.
 The optimal placement of the audio recording card was to be decided after user testing.</li>
 <li>Removing as much text input as possible is a long-term goal, but definitely do-able.
 The copywrite of existing issues to select from the "Checklist" tab were condensed to let the pictures and details that the user inputs speak louder.</li>
 <li>A community tab was created.
 Under this new tab users are able to communicate with other members in their building in a Facebook-like feed.
 By giving them a platform to communicate amongst each other, they are then able to bring up issues and collect even more evidence to their landlord with confidence.</li>
 </ul>